Climbing – Harness Fit

 Select a harness based on intended use and fit.
-The waist should fit snugly across the hipbones.
+The waist should fit snugly above the hipbones.
 Most manufacturers recommend that re-threaded straps have at least a 10cm tail when closed.
 Check the recommendations for your harness.
 A good harness should have clear markings to indicate that it has been properly secured.
 The rise (the distance between the leg loops and waist belt) should also be comfortable.

 Whether fitted or adjustable, the leg loops should be snug but not tight.
 You should just be able to slip a hand between the leg loop and the upper thigh.
 During regular use, it should not have any pressure points or hot spots around the waist or legs.
 Take the extra time to insure your harness fits well.
 If possible, hang in the harness for a few minutes to get a good idea of the fit and feel of the product you're considering.